attic-labs/noms/samples/cli/nomsconfig/README.md

 You can enable this support by placing a *.nomsconfig* config file (like the [one](.nomsconfig) in this sample) in the directory where you'd like to use the configuration.
 Like git, any noms command issued from that directory or below will use it.

+# Features

+- *Database Aliases* - Define simple names to be used in place of database URLs
+- *Default Database* - Define one database to be used by default when no database in mentioned
+- *Dot (`.`) Shorthand* - Use `.` instead of repeating dataset/object name in destination

 # Example

 This example defines a simple [.nomsconfig](.nomsconfig) to try: